 “You are, I am, we are all Caesars!” says J.B.
 Smoove playing the former Roman dictator in perhaps the most hype opening of a sportsbook commercial.

 Well…sort of.
-The new version of the Caesars Sportsbook has yet to go live in Pennsylvania.
+The new version of the Caesars Sportsbook launched elsewhere in the US in 2021, but Pennsylvania bettors had to wait.

-Caesars online sportsbook upgraded in August…just not in PA
+Caesars online sportsbook upgraded in August 2021…just not in PA

 Caesars online sportsbook launched in Pennsylvania in March 2020.
 At the time, it was obvious the arrival was meant to coincide with the start March Madness.
 Instead, COVID-19 shut down college and pro sports for months.
 In August 2021, Caesars unveiled a rebranded and upgraded Caesars Sportsbook with: